sanjitchak/VRClassroom/README.md

 # VRClassroom

 This was the project for M. S. Engineering College Hackathon .
-Came top 1.
+Came in top 1 rank.

 It is a teaching platform and doubt clearing platform interactively within VR.